-8.7.13 Protection
+8.7.13 Maintenance of the stabilised layer

-The surface of the compacted layer shall be kept moist, in good order, in good condition and free from contamination until an overlying pavement layer or a sprayed bituminous surfacing with cover aggregate is placed, or until the Administrator accepts and takes responsibility for that area.
+The stabilised layer shall be maintained by the Contractor until a bituminous surfacing with a cover aggregate is applied, or until the stabilised layer is covered by another pavement layer, or until the Administrator accepts and takes responsibility for that area (whichever is the longer).

-Construction or other traffic shall not use a compacted layer where damage to the surface may occur.
+The surface of the compacted layer shall be kept moist, in good order, in good condition and free from contamination.
+Construction and other traffic shall not use the compacted stabilised layer where damage to the surface may occur.